-To get rough-cut lumber, you usually need to visit a lumberyard or other supplier.
+If you want rough sawn lumber, you’ll need to buy it at a lumber yard or wood supplier.
 Rough sawn lumber is cut from full logs and sold shortly after.
-They don’t have a long process before they make it to you.

 What Is Rough Cut Lumber?

-Rough cut lumber is lumber that is primarily just cut and not treated.
-It is stronger than treated lumber but it also has a higher moisture content.
-Rough cut lumber is lumber that skips a step in the process.
+Rough lumber is untreated.
+It is stronger than treated lumber but it also absorbs more moisture.
+Rough lumber skips a step in the process.

 Lumber isn’t sold by the linear foot like other building materials are.
 Lumber, including rough-sawn lumber, is sold by the board foot.
 A board foot is a unique measurement only used to measure boards.

-In short, a board foot is the volume of the board.
-So you multiply the length times width times height.
+A board foot is the volume of the board.
+Multiply the length times the width and the height.
 However, you don’t use the same measuring unit for the length, width, and height.
 Then divide the answer by 12.

-So, you use LxWxH, however, use L(in feet) x W(in inches) x H(in inches) ÷ 12 = Board Feet.
-So if a board is 6 inches wide by 4 inches thick and 6 feet long.
+The formula to use is LxWxH, however, use L (in feet) x W (in inches) x H (in inches) ÷ 12 = the board foot.
+If a board is six inches wide by four inches thick and 6 feet long.
 You just multiply these numbers without converting the feet to inches.

-Although the prices vary depending on the season, year, and where you live, the price is usually about double for treated lumber.
-Yes, that’s correct, the price is often double the price if you buy treated lumber.
+Although the prices depend on the season, year, and where you live, the price is about double for treated lumber.

-This is the main reason that people often get rough-sawn lumber.
-Because rough-cut lumber is so much cheaper.
+People choose rough sawn lumber because it’s cheaper.
 That said, treated lumber will last a lot longer than untreated lumber and it is highly preferable for building houses.

-This is normally done at the sawmill or lumberyard.
+This is completed at the sawmill or lumberyard.
 But that’s because they are the ones that usually treat the lumber.
-So if you’re buying rough-cut lumber then there’s a good chance that the ends haven’t been cut yet.
+With rough-cut lumber, there’s a good chance the ends haven’t been cut yet.

 A bow in the board is fairly self-explanatory.
 It makes the board look like a bow.
 The board will be bent and arched.
 A slight bow is hard to spot at first but can be seen by looking down the end of the board.